object-blueism/blueism_firmware/docs/Pairing and unpairing.md

 * According to the command table, sending unpair command to make blueism firmware forget the current host.
 The blueism firmware will restart advertising after unpairing.

-Please note that terminating a connection from host does not equal to unpairing, the id key of the host is still stored in the flash memory of XIAO.
+Please note that terminating a connection from host is not equal to unpairing, the id key of the host is still stored in the flash memory of nrf52840.